-Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a Participant and are expected to refrain from engaging in other profit-making activities.
+Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a participant and are expected to refrain from engaging in other profit-making activities.

-5) Driving
+(5) Driving

-Participants with a driving licence may be required to operate a motor vehicle as part of work duties for their Contracting Organisations.
-Costs associated with a motor vehicle may be required to be borne by the Participant.
+Participants with a driving licence may be required to operate a motor vehicle as part of their work duties for their contracting organisation.
+Costs associated with a motor vehicle may be required to be borne by the participant.

-■ 3.
-ELIGIBILITY CRITERIA 【SEA 用】
+3. ELIGIBILITY CRITERIA (SEA)

-- (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete the period of participation. - (4) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
+- (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; and make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - (4) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
 Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.
-Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries. - (5) Have a functional command of the English or Japanese language. - (6) Not have participated on the Programme since the 2021 JET Programme year (inclusive of April 2021 arrivals) or have participated on the Programme for more than 6 years in total. - (7) Not have declined a position on the Programme after receiving notification of assignment in the previous JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing). - (8) Not have lived in Japan for 6 or more years in total since 2014. - (9) Have a desire to proactively maintain relations with Japan, even after completion of the Programme. - (10) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act. - (11) Be willing to obey all Japanese laws.
+Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries. - (5) Have a functional command of the English or Japanese language. - (6) Not have participated on the Programme since the 2022 JET Programme year (inclusive of April 2022 arrivals) or have participated on the Programme for more than 6 years in total. - (7) Not have declined a position on the Programme after receiving notification of placement in the previous JET Programme year (excluding cases where it is accepted that the participant had a valid, inevitable reason for withdrawing).

+(8) Not have resided in Japan for 6 or more years in total since 2015 by the time they submit their application form.

+- (9) Have a desire to proactively maintain relations with Japan, even after completion of the Programme. - (10) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
+However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan. - (11) Be willing to comply with all Japanese laws. - (12) Not possess a record of crimes which would render them inappropriate for participation in the